Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Maqualaba upside down plate at umm sayhoun jordan

-The food Mohammeds wife made for us was a Maqualaba (upside down plate).
+The food Mohammed’s wife made for us was a Maqualaba (upside down plate).
 This was shared between the 3 of us – me, him and one of his young sons.
-From what I could tell his this was made with chicken, Pilau rice, potatoes and vegetables – carrots, onions and eggplant I think.
+From what I could tell his this was made with chicken, Pilau rice, potatoes and vegetables – carrots, onions and eggplant.
+We all ate this from the same large plate.

-I stayed at Mohammeds house for a good while from the the time I got there.
-He even offered to let me sleep over but in the end he called for a friend to take me back to Wadi Musa.
+I stayed at Mohammed’s house for a good while from the the time I got there.
+He even offered to let me sleep over but in the end he called for a friend to drive me back to Wadi Musa.

 I felt a bit like a child again after setting off.
-Just the idea of riding a donkey like a cowboy through the desert.
+Just the idea of riding a donkey like a cowboy through the desert I did find kind of comical.

-Of course I did ride a donkey the day before but this was for much longer.
-The Monastery is quite a way to go on foot.
-You will see many tired tourists who have walked the whole way here.
+Of course I did ride a donkey the day before but this was different because it was like a proper Donkey riding lesson.
+The Monastery is quite a way to go on foot – I think this was where the Bedouins on my first morning wanted to take me for 50 JOD.

 Arriving at The Al-Dayr Monastery